ropensci/roweb3/content/blog/2025-02-27-news-march-2025/index.md

 Have you ever used the styler R package to style your codebase?
 You might be interested in the new formatter [Air](https://posit-dev.github.io/air/).
 Read more in the [post by Davis Vaughan and Lionel Henry on the tidyverse blog](https://www.tidyverse.org/blog/2025/02/air/).

 Compared to styler, Air offers much less customization, but is much faster.
 A section of the announcement is dedicated to the [comparison with styler](https://www.tidyverse.org/blog/2025/02/air/#how-is-this-different-from-styler).

+### IDEs for R package developers

+Have you heard of the beta IDE Positron developed by Posit (formerly RStudio)?
+It might be worth a try, for instance for being able to install Git extensions like GitLens, or for the nice UI for unit tests.
+Note that it's still in beta.

+Other IDEs popular in the R community are - The precursor of Positron developped by Posit: [RStudio](https://docs.posit.co/ide/user/) that Posit said will still be maintained; - The cousins of Positron [VSCodium](https://vscodium.com/) or [VSCode](https://code.visualstudio.com/) with the [R Extension](https://open-vsx.org/extension/REditorSupport/r).
+Positron is a fork of VSCode like VSCodium, therefore its interface will be familiar to VSCode or VSCodium users. - [Neovim](https://github.com/R-nvim/R.nvim) - [ESS](https://github.com/MilesMcBain/esscss)

 ### Penguins data in base R!